South Africa Surf Spots

 In the East London region, look for Igoda, Naidoo Point, Nahoon Reef, Gonubie, Glen Eden and The Berries.
 There are plenty of waves all year round.

-Visit the South Africa Surfing Association.
+Visit the South Africa Surfing Association website.